victorg1991/liferay-docs/develop/tutorials/articles/115-mobile/04-mobile-sdk/11-oauth-ios.markdown

             }
         }

-    Keep in mind that your callback can perform any action you need it to.

-3. In the same view controller, call the `LROAuth2SignIn.signIn` method with the above parameters.
-Then set the resulting `LROAuth2AuthorizationFlow` to the `AppDelegate` property you created in step 1.
+5. In the same view controller, call the `LROAuth2SignIn.signIn` method with the above parameters.
+Then set the resulting `LROAuth2AuthorizationFlow` to the `AppDelegate` property you created in step 3.
 This example does this in a `loginWithRedirect()` method:

         func loginWithRedirect() {